glenndehaan/rabbitmq-microservices/README.md

 5. **Test the Application**: Test the functionality of the microservices by opening the Web Service page and verifying that the expected behavior is observed across the system.

+## RabbitMQ Management Interface

+The RabbitMQ management interface provides a web-based tool for monitoring and managing RabbitMQ, including queues, exchanges, and connections.
+Here's how to access it:

+1. **Access the Interface**: Open a web browser and navigate to [http://localhost:15672](http://localhost:15672).

+2. **Log In**: Use the following default credentials to log in:
+    - Username: guest
+    - Password: guest

 ## License

 MIT